The Banking Regulation Review: Italy

 |Banking group||CET1 ratio (%)|

-* UniCredit is included the list of global systemically important banks published by the Financial Stability Board in November 2019Source: quarterly financial reports
+* UniCredit is included in the list of global systemically important banks published by the Financial Stability Board in November 2020.

 The regulatory regime applicable to banks

-In addition to the EU legislation (specifically CRD IV,8 as recently amended by CRD V, CRR,9 as recently amended by CRR II and the Single Supervisory Mechanism (SSM) Regulation),10 the principles governing banking activities and investment services are contained in the Banking Act11 and the Financial Act,12 respectively.
-In the past, both Acts underwent an in-depth review to, inter alia, implement PSD2 and MiFID II, and align national legislation with the Markets in Financial Instruments Regulation (MiFIR).13
+In addition to the EU legislation (specifically, the Capital Requirements Directive (CRD IV,4 as recently amended by CRD V5), the Capital Requirement Regulation (CRR,6 as recently amended by CRR II7) and the Single Supervisory Mechanism (SSM) Regulation),8 the principles governing banking activities and investment services are contained in the Banking Act9 and the Financial Act,10 respectively.
+In the past, both acts underwent an in-depth review to, inter alia, implement PSD2 and the second Markets in Financial Instruments Directive (MiFID II),11 and align national legislation with the Markets in Financial Instruments Regulation.12

 The laws and regulations on banking and financial markets govern lending, deposit taking, securities activities and cross-border operations.
 Although deposit-taking is reserved to banks, the Bank of Italy Regulation of 8 November 2016 clarified the conditions and limits under which certain activities (e.g., lending-based crowdfunding) fall outside the savings collection regime, and thus can also be performed by non-regulated entities.
 Lending activities can be carried out by banks, financial intermediaries, insurance undertakings, special purpose vehicles (subject to limitations), EU alternative investment funds and Italian investment funds, if certain requirements are met.

-While Consob continues to be responsible for the securities market, following the SSM's entry into force in November 2014, the tasks ascribed to the Bank of Italy changed as a consequence of the distinction between SIs and LSIs, and the key role played by the ECB.
+While Consob continues to be responsible for the securities market, following the SSM's entry into force in November 2014, the tasks ascribed to the Bank of Italy changed as a consequence of the distinction between significant institutions (SIs) and less significant institutions (LSIs), and the key role played by the ECB.
 Specifically, under the SSM:

 - the ECB is responsible for: